spex-xray/spex-help/source/pyspex/session.rst

 Descriptions of the classes behind the object variables in __init__ can be found by clicking the link behind the variable.

+..
+Warning:: You can only start one PYSPEX session during a python session.
+Unfortunately, the Fortran to
+             Python interface that we use cannot handle multiple sessions properly.

 Session class commands
 ----------------------